Elon Musk spotted aboard yacht in Greece

 The 51-year-old billionaire was seen shirtless aboard a luxury yacht with Endeavor CEO Ari Emanuel and his wife, fashion designer Sarah Staudinger.
 Photos obtained by FOX Business show Musk being hosed off by Emanuel and enjoying a drink while wrapped in a towel.

-Musk responded to the photos in a tweet on Monday, writing: "Haha damn, maybe I should take off my shirt more often … free the nip!! (already back in the factory btw)."
+Musk responded to the photos in a tweet, writing: "Haha damn, maybe I should take off my shirt more often … free the nip!! (already back in the factory btw)."

 TWITTER-ELON MUSK TRIAL TO START IN OCTOBER